cmadland/lit/pages/02.open-education/02.paskevicius/docs.md

 !!!
 Ehlers, U.-D. (2011).
 Extending the Territory: From Open Educational Resources to Open Educational Practices.
 Journal of Open, Flexible, and Distance Learning, 15(2), 1–10.

-- Low degrees of openness are reflected in learning outcomes where transmission and reproduction of knowledge is the intended goal.
+- Low degrees of openness are reflected in learning outcomes where transmission and reproduction of knowledge is the intended goal. `transmission model`
-- Medium degrees of openness might be said to exist when learning outcomes are predetermined, but the pedagogy is flexible and students are actively involved in collective dialogue.
+- Medium degrees of openness might be said to exist when learning outcomes are predetermined, but the pedagogy is flexible and students are actively involved in collective dialogue. `transaction model`
-- High degrees of openness would involve co-creation of the learning outcomes, objectives, and methods by students.
+- High degrees of openness would involve co-creation of the learning outcomes, objectives, and methods by students. `transformational model`

+The idea of learning outcomes as artefacts of open practices is new to me, but it follows from why I choose to be more open.
+Exposing my work to the web makes it available for improvement.